 Director: LTC Brian Freidhoff, Army Reserve Officer Training Corps Program (ROTC)

 Army ROTC is a program open to all full-time students at Indiana State University.
 It is not a degree program, although it complements any degree program.
-Upon completion of the course curriculum, students earn a commission as an officer in the Active or Reserve Component Forces.
+Upon completion of the course curriculum, students earn a commission as an officer in the Active or Reserve Component (Federal Reserves or National Guard) of the Army.

 The ROTC Program builds students’ leadership expertise, communication skills, and self-confidence.
 Leadership and management skills taught in ROTC are in high demand in the civilian market as well as the military.
+These leadership skills often complement other academic degree programs to make a student more marketable upon graduation.
 The program includes the Basic Course curriculum for freshmen and sophomores and the Advanced Course curriculum for juniors and seniors.
-On-campus Basic Courses focus on military leadership, basic military concepts, management techniques, and hands-on training in the laboratory sessions.
-There is no military obligation to take these courses.
-The Advanced Course concentrates on small team tactical operations as well as advanced techniques of management, leadership training, and command operations.
+The on-campus Basic Courses focus on military leadership, basic military concepts, management techniques and hands-on training during the laboratory sessions.
+There is no obligation to serve in the military to take the Basic Courses.
+The Advanced Course concentrates on small team tactical operations as well as advanced techniques of management, leadership training and command operations.
+The Advanced Courses are offered to cadets who have contracted to serve in the Army after graduation and are generally closed to other students.

 Qualified students must satisfy certain administrative requirements for enrollment and retention in the Advanced Course.
 There are several ways to accelerate the program if a student has missed taking some or all of the Basic Courses:

 - Another option for acceleration into the Advanced Course is the Alternate Entry Option (AEO).
-Students pursuing this option must be highly motivated and physically fit, possess a 3.0 grade point average, and be approved by the professor of military science.
-Contracted junior cadets attend the Leadership Development and Assessment Course—Warrior Forge (LDAC) at Fort Lewis, Washington, during the summer prior to the senior year.
+Students pursuing this option must be highly motivated and physically fit, possess a 3.0 grade point average, and be approved by the Professor of Military Science.
+Contracted junior cadets attend the Leaders Training Course the summer between their junior and senior years and then attend the Leader Development and Assessment Course (LDAC), also known as “Warrior Forge” at Fort Lewis, Washington, during the summer immediately following their senior year.
+They then are commissioned as an Army officer at the end of LDAC.

-Students who received ROTC training in high school and veterans should contact the ROTC Program office and university registrar concerning credit for part or all of the ROTC Basic Course.
-Graduate students who can commit to two full time years of graduate study should contact the Army ROTC Program office for more details.
+- Students who are veterans or students who have completed Army Basic Training or Advanced Individual Training should contact the ROTC Program office concerning credit for part or all of the ROTC Basic Course.
+Graduate students who can commit to two full time years of graduate study should also contact the Army ROTC Program office for more details.

 Credits received as a result of successfully completing military science course work may count toward degree requirements as open electives.
-Grades received for military science course completion are included in cumulative grade point ratios.
+Students must consult with their academic advisor or specific academic major department to determine if Army ROTC courses count for electives.
+Grades received for military science course completion are included in the cumulative grade point average.